alexhou00/Deutsche-Survival-Quest/README.md

 user to the specific variable.

 The user also have control over the other interfaces in the game such as sounds and music, with the choice to adjust the volume based on their liking the slider, and an option to completely mute them.

-the options to switch between levels talk about the traps the portal

-Dynamic obstacles - cars/horse/ trolley/ german neighbour/ smoking teenagers/ a bear (in berlin) a golden lion (munich)   etc / train controller reappearing - will take away one ticket.
-Once all 5 tickets are taken away then restart level  (or maybe the player has to collect his Deutschlandticket first at the levels where there are ticket guys) (maybe there’s a chance of your ticket not working?)

-Traps - glass bottles / Baustelle forces you to reroute
-* story
-*
+They are also able to choose which level they would want to skip to using the "Select Level" function in the menu and pause screen.

+For our surprise element, we have a portal that teleports the user back to the starting point.
+In order for the user to finish the game quick, he must avoid the portal.
+There are also traps every level such as glass bottles that would lower the health of the user.